 Definitely, he has a faceoff with a Night Fury winged serpent in the field.
 In spite of the fact that he gets by, Hiccup sees that the Night Fury can’t fly because of an issue with its tail wing.
 He saves the winged serpent and makes a mechanical answer for its concern, subsequently winning its trust and dedication.

-The two of them together alter the attitude of the town of Berk for eternity.
 The film was a significant business and basic achievement.
 The most renowned scene where Toothless, the night rage, wonders whether or not to acknowledge the dash of Hiccup, was a liveliness misfire.
 It looked so amazing that they chose to keep it in the film.

 5. Monty Python and The Holy Grail (1975)